canonical/launchpad-manual/docs/user/explanation/index.rst

 Teams
 -----
-Teams allows you to group contributor and assign them roles, permissions, and responsibilities across projects.
+Teams allow you to group contributors and assign them roles, permissions, and responsibilities across projects.
 Teams can own projects, have their own code branches, and act collectively as answer contacts or reviewers.